niklasschulz/LCMath/README.md

 # LCMath
-Lightweight C++ math library written in a single header file with no dependencies
+Lightweight C++ math and utilities library written in a single header file with no dependencies